carolineartz/tutoring-resources/HTML&CSS/mobile_debugging.md

 ###Mobile Access

-To access this on your phone, your phone must be connected to the same wifi network.
+To access this on your phone, your phone must be connected to the same network.
 Go to your terminal and open a new tab. while the server is running, enter the command `ifconfig ` (you can just enter `ifconfig`...youdon't have to download the gem lolcat and use it to output the result in rainbow with `ifconfig | lolcat`, but you could...)

 ![ifconfig](ifconfig.png)